zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 The **HD cache manager** and the **HD wallet manager** components provide the functions that consolidate the strength of the Lumos framework.

-Lumos components (packages) can be classified into several groups according to their features:
+Lumos components (packages) can be classified into several groups according to their features.

 ## Helper and Config